Monday, 23 December 2024

 According to a statement, “Both companies will release APIs that enable interoperability between iOS and Android using apps from public health authorities.
 These official apps will be available for users to download via their respective app stores.”
 The second step will be to “enable a broader Bluetooth-based contact tracing platform.”

 The system will work if two people have contact with each other, and their phone exchange certain identifier keys.
-If a person gets diagnosed with COVID-19, then with their consent, their will broadcast an anonymous message that will inform every user that has the key stored over the last 14 days.
+If a person gets diagnosed with COVID-19, then with their consent, their phones will broadcast an anonymous message that will inform every user that has the key stored over the last 14 days.

 The idea behind the system is to inform the people who might have been exposed, thus prompting them to self-quarantine and possibly get tested.
 They will, however, try to maintain the user’s privacy and consent as much as possible.